adengz/fleeter/README.md

 ## Deployment on Heroku

-The API is now live on <https://fleeeterrr.herokuapp.com>
+The API is now live on <https://fleeeterrr.herokuapp.com>, with the database hosting the same mock data for integration tests.
+Try hit a public endpoint <https://fleeeterrr.herokuapp.com/api/users/1/fleets>.

+_For project reviewer_

+_To test other endpoints requiring authorization, login with the provided credential from the home page (using incognito mode since no logout option is available).
+Copy the JWT from the response URL.
+This is dumb as hell and why we need a frontend._

 ## API Documentation